+Even though computers transformed many aspects of architecture, in the nineties, the use of technology in our profession has not been revolutionary.
 Professional offices used computers, in the nineties, to make their design, construction, and communication processes more efficient and productive.
 And a decade later, computers are no longer foreign; in fact many professionals can no longer think or work without staring at them.
 However, despite this remarkable change, most offices today operate as they did in the previous decades.
 The majority of architects still deal with drawings, deadlines, consultants, and clients.
 And most importantly their economic survival is exclusively dependent on the construction of brick and mortar infrastructures.

-A similar fate has occurred to a number of young avant-garde firms such as UN Studio, NOX, Oosterhuis, Reiser + Umemoto, O.C.E.A.N., and Greg Lynn's Form.
+The emerging electronic avant-garde with firms such as UN Studio, NOX, Oosterhuis, Reiser + Umemoto, O.C.E.A.N., and Greg Lynn's Form are following a similar fate as the professional practice.
 Early in the nineties, these firms became digital pioneers, eliminating first the traditional methods of paper and pencil design, then eliminating the traditional processes of architectural imagination, materiality, and mobility.
 These offices have built considerable reputations and fame almost entirely by publishing their hallucinogenic designs as quickly as they could invent them.
 Today, they are obsessed with proving their designs are constructible.
 However, in spite of the heroic and revolutionary atmosphere that surrounds these efforts, the objectives of this generation are very traditional.
-These practices have been focused almost exclusively in an area that has fixated the entire avantgarde movement of the past century: the new aesthetic form.
+These practices have been focused almost exclusively in an area that has fixated the entire avant-garde movement of the past century: the new aesthetic form.